dorbat01/assignment/README.md

 - When you buy stock, the total available volume should go down
 - When you sell stock, the total volume should go up.
-- Attempts to buy stock when insufficient volume is available should result in throwing InsufficientUnitsException warning and will continue to process the transaction.
-The warning message is read as "Insufficient unit!
-Current unit balance 999".
+- Attempts to buy stock when insufficient volume is available should result in throwing InsufficientUnitsException warning and will skip the current transaction and continue to process the rest of transactions..
-- When the stock code is not pre-defined ie NAB, CBA, QAN, CXA or ASX, InvalidCodeException will be thrown and stop to process that particular transaction.
-The error message is "Invalid Stock Code".
+- When the stock code is not pre-defined ie NAB, CBA, QAN, CXA or ASX, InvalidCodeException will be thrown and stop to process the transactions for that particular stock code.
 - After the trading activity is complete, report the remaining volume and the income of the exchange

 ### Tech Debt/Outstanding